Medal of Merit Class B

 Officer Arnold Paul

-For disarming a dangerous suspect who had taken a hostage, with
+For disarming a dangerous suspect who had taken a hostage, with no harm

-police work and quick thinking prevented that suspect from escaping.
+and quick thinking prevented that suspect from escaping.

 February 3, 1995